Ch. 5: Skills for Your Resume

 How adaptable are you as an employee?
 Adaptability involves your availability and flexibility during unconventional hours (such as on-call shifts), your ability to stay open-minded and grasp diverse concepts, your ability to set and adjust priorities, and your ability to flow with an evolving workplace.
 Employers are always looking for candidates that can keep up with advancing technologies and unforeseen changes to their work environment.

 They are not looking for someone who will disrupt the current work environment and cause conflict.
 To portray your interpersonal skills, show how you've mediated a conflict in the past, either between coworkers or patients/customers/clients.
-Alternatively, show how you've inspired others to achieve a goal that, without your insight, would not have done so.
+Alternatively, show how you've inspired others to achieve a goal that, without your insight, would not have been accomplished.

 Over the past 30 years, diversity has become an increasingly-important criteria for the workplace.
 Multicultural awareness is very important for the modern workplace and it is vital that you remain open to new concepts and ideas, as well as to demonstrate sensitivity to the cultures of others.